S. R. D. Vaidyanathan

-S. R. D. Vaidyanathan (Tamil: S.R.D. வைத்தியநாதன்; 15 March 1929 − 18 November 2013) was an Indian musician who played the Nadaswaram.
+SRD Vaidyanathan (Tamil: SRD.வைத்தியநாதன்; 15 March 1929 − 18 November 2013) was an Indian musician who played the Nadaswaram.

 Early life and background

 S. R. D. Vaidyanathan was born in Mayiladuthurai, Tamil Nadu, India.
 He belonged to a popular musician family of Semponar koil.
 His grandfather Ramasamy Pillai’s Nagaswaram performance was recorded by His Master’s Voice and his father Dakshina Murthy also made a record for the Colombia company.

 He was trained by Thiru Mayavaram Ramiah Pillai and learnt vocal music from Thiru Vizhundur.
 A.K.
 Ganesa pillai and Madurai Mani Iyer.

 Career

 He was appointed and recognized as Adheena Vidwan by Dharmapuram Adheenam, Thiruvaduthurai Adheenam and Thirupanandal Adheenam.
 He has also worked as Reader in Nagaswaram in Annamalai University (Chidambaram) and Retd.
 Reader in Nagawasram Tamil Isai Sangam, Raja Annamalai Mandram, Chennai.

 He has performed in Singapore, Thailand, Sri-Lanka and other countries.
 Many concerts were relayed by All India Radio (AIR) stations and he was the top grade Vidwan list and acted as member in Audio-visual Board of AIR.
 He has 60 years of experience in this profession.